Business Entities: Pros and Cons

 However, sole proprietors, partners, LLC members, and S corporation shareholders who own more than 2% of the stock in their corporations are not treated as employees, so their fringe benefits are subject to different tax rules that are not as favorable as they are for employees.

-Individuals are subject to a top tax rate of 39.6%, while the C corporation top tax rate is 35%.
-However, dividends paid by a C corporation to its owners are not deductible, so both the corporation and the individual shareholders must pay tax on the money.
+Individuals are subject to a top tax rate of 37%, while the C corporation top tax rate is 21%.
+However, dividends paid by a C corporation to its owners are not deductible, so both the corporation and the individual shareholders must pay tax on paid dividends.
 However, dividends are taxed at a lower rate, or maybe not all, depending on the taxpayer's income, and employment taxes do not apply to dividends, lessening the disadvantage of their double taxation.

 Employment taxes — Social Security and Medicare taxes — must be paid on earned income.
 Employers pay ½ of the tax while the employee pays the other half.
-An additional 0.9% Medicare tax applies to those individuals who earn at least $200,000 annually.
-However, only the employee pays the tax — there is no employer share.
+An additional 0.9% Medicare tax applies to those individuals earning at least $200,000 annually.
+However, only the employee pays the tax — there is no employer share, but the employer must collect the tax.
 Employment taxes apply only to earned income, not to the profits of the S corporation.
 However, self-employment tax must be paid by sole proprietors and owners of pass-through entities.
 Because the owners are both employers and employees, they must pay the entire tax, but they are allowed to deduct the employer's portion of the tax, so they pay about 14.13% of their net income for employment taxes.

 Business income to a silent partner is considered passive income, so it is not subject to employment taxes but is subject to the 3.8% tax on net investment income if the partner's income is high enough.
 Corporate profits are not subject to any employment taxes.